 Information about hair loss cures

-Cures for hair loss?
+What causes hair loss?

 Male pattern baldness

-Male pattern baldness is the most common form of hair loss, affecting around half of all men over the age of 50.
+Male pattern baldness is the most common form of hair loss, affecting up to half of all men over the age of 50.
 It is characterised by a receding hairline, and the thinning of the hair on the temples and crown.
 This type of hair loss typically does not affect the hair on the sides or back of the head.

 Male pattern baldness is caused by the male hormone DHT and usually begins to affect men in their late twenties or early thirties - although some men begin to experience it at an even earlier age.